emmaodia/smart-name-system/README.md

 - Bridge between **smart names** and **domain names** to **protect identify**
 	- A no restrictions registry allows anybody to register any names ; it's can be problematic like with the domain names, with [phishing](https://en.wikipedia.org/wiki/Phishing) and [cybersquatting](https://en.wikipedia.org/wiki/Cybersquatting)
 	- To prevent that, we can **restrict the register** of a smart name only to the **real owner of the same domain name**.
 For example, if Bob wants to register the smart name bob.com, he should register the domain name bob.com with a registrar (Cloudflare, OVH, etc.).
 These restrictions can be applied only with existent extensions.
-	- To do that, it's possible to certify the ownership of the domain name with DNSSEC and add a TXT record with an Ethreum public address.
-During the register of the smart name, the contract can verify that the Ethereum address of the caller matches with the TXT record of the domain name.
+	- To do that, it's possible to certify the ownership of the domain name with DNSSEC and add a TXT record with an Ethereum public address.
+During the register of the smart name, the contract can verify that the Ethereum address of the user matches with the TXT record of the domain name.
 This system is already used by Ethereum Name Service and an oracle exists : https://github.com/ensdomains/dnssec-oracle
 - **Re-organize** registry contract
-	- Actually, one contract can only support `name.tld` names.
+	- Actually, one contract can only support this format : `name.tld`.
 To manage subdomains (`sub.name.tld`) and better organize the data, I think it will be better to take example of a traditional system of domain names.
 ![System of Domain Names](https://zupimages.net/up/20/02/jsz4.png )
 	- Each level can be represented by a smart contract
 - Fix some **bugs**
-- Implements **others design patterns** to manage roles, store list of names, optimize gas, etc.
+- Implement **others design patterns** to manage roles, store list of names, optimize gas, etc.
 - Audit **security**

 # Technical description